CavinKare-Digital/Customized-rule-based-algorithm-for-sentiment-analaysis/README.md

 	To combat this problem, customized rule based algorithm for sentiment analysis are necessary.
 This rule based algorithm can be used to evaluate the people’s sentiment about particular brand or product.

+Problem is classified into sub problem 1 and sub problem 2 and solution for both problem are taken and concatenated and final output are got .